adamovsky/scaffold/CONTRIBUTING.md

 ## Javascript

 -   Always use the optional chaining operator instead of binary operator.
+-   Reduce unnecessary use of optional chaining operator.
 -   Always reference files via their absolute path (e.g. `components/Logo`) rather than their relative path.
 -   Do not use switch statements.
 -   Do not spread props into a component, list them out.